notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/13-VPC-Networking.md

   ![SUBNETS PRIMER](../images/VPC_Subnets_Primer.PNG)

 - **VPC -Virtual Private Cloud:** private network to deploy your resources in and a VPC is linked to a specific region.
 So, if you have a multiple regions in AWS means you have multiple VPCs
 - Within a VPC, we have subnets. **Subnets** are part of your VPC and it allows you to partition your network inside your VPC.
-A VPC is associated with an Availability Zone
+A Subnet is associated with an Availability Zone
 - A **public subnet** is a subnet that is accessible from the internet
 - A **private subnet** is a subnet that is not accessible from the internet
 - To define access to the internet and access between the subnets, so that the resources can communicate, we need to use **Route Tables**